yvanjrblanchette/workopia/_premium_docs/06-database-and-migrations/06-configure-database-connection.md

 # Configure Database Connection

-We now have PostgreSQL installed and we have a brand new database and user called workopia.
+We now have PostgreSQL installed and we have a brand new database and user called workscout.
 We are going to configure our Laravel application to use this database.

 Open the `.env` file in the root of your Laravel project.
 This file contains environment variables that are used to configure your application.
 You will see a bunch of variables that are used to configure your application.
 We are interested in the database configuration.